jghsrobotics/RobotCDocs/README.md

 ## What it can do
 ### Scan / Parse Files
 RobotCDocs recursively searches for any header files in a directory.
-Each individual header file will be scanned for comments detailing an instantiation of a function or variable, like so:
+Each individual header file will be scanned for comments detailing a declaration of a function or variable, like so:

     FooLibrary / Foo.h -